Thursday, June 7, 2018

-The Chicago Literary Hall of Fame, in partnership with sculptor Margot McMahon, Chicago Park District, the Poetry Foundation, and Brooks Permissions, cleared the final hurdle to approval of a landmark installation in Brooks Park.
-The Chicago Park District recently green-lighted final plans to install a larger-than-life bronze portrait of Pulitzer Prize-winning poet Gwendolyn Brooks, along with a porch modeled after the poet’s childhood writing spot, a stepping stone path etched with memorable Annie Allen quotations, and a stone circle symbolic of her enlarged world post-literary acclaim.
+The Chicago Literary Hall of Fame, in partnership with sculptor Margot McMahon, Chicago Park District, the Poetry Foundation, and Brooks Permissions, celebrated the landmark installation in Brooks Park.
+The installation incudes a larger-than-life bronze portrait of Pulitzer Prize-winning poet Gwendolyn Brooks, along with a porch modeled after the poet’s childhood writing spot, a stepping stone path etched with memorable Annie Allen quotations, and a stone circle symbolic of her enlarged world post-literary acclaim.
 The Chicago Park District also awarded the CLHOF a $2,000 grant and other support to help stage the unveiling on June 7 of this year, which would have been Brooks’ 101st birthday.
-The program, which is part of the Night Out in the Parks series, will run from 6-8 p.m. and include readings, performances, and tributes.
+The program, which is part of the Night Out in the Parks series, included readings, performances, and tributes.

 You can help.

 The CLHoF has set up a GoFundMe campaign.
 Click here and donate $5, $10, $100, or $5,000!
 Any amount will be welcome.
 Whatever you can afford.